JackyAndroid/AndroidInterview-Q-A/README.md

 ---

 # AndroidInterview-Q-A
-The top Internet companies interview questions and answers
+The top Internet companies' interview questions and answers.

-english document will comming soon
+An English version is coming soon